 For admissions into year 11 and upwards, entrance testing plays a more important role in the admissions procedure, and English admissions testing may include reading comprehension with written responses, and an interview, either face-to-face or through skype.
 After testing, acceptance into the programme is under the school's discretion.

 EAL provision is more limited from year 9 onwards, and before offering a place at ISTwente, the school needs to be sure students are able to cope with the required level of academic English.
 Occasionally students in year 9 are accepted to the school only on the condition that students are receiving ongoing external tutoring.
 It can be advisable that EAL students undergo an additional year of secondary at ISTwente, giving them time to acquire the necessary English language skills for success in the IB Diploma Programme.
-For the exact requirements regarding language at ISTwente, please see our Language Policy amongst our downloads on the website.

 Admissions of students with a learning support need

-ISTwente is a mainstream school, with a clear academic orientation, in that the final years are geared towards university entrance (the Diploma Programme).
+IST is a mainstream school, with a clear academic orientation, in that the final years are geared towards university entrance (the Diploma Programme).
 The school has an inclusive environment, where teachers work with each student's unique strengths and weaknesses, including those students with certain recognized learning support and medical needs.
-ISTwente is a school that strongly encourages participation for all students.
+IST is a school that strongly encourages participation for all students.
 It is vital to establish at an early stage whether the school programme offered is appropriate to the applicant's needs, and whether the student is able to benefit from the curriculum.